-Subject: Charitable Funds Committee Meeting Board Date: March 2024 Prepared By: Hazel Brand, Committee Chair & Non-executive Director Approved By: Committee Members Presented By: Hazel Brand, Committee Chair & Non-executive Director Purpose The paper summarises the key highlights from the Charitable Fu unds Committee meeting held on 7 March 2024 Matters of Concern (Partial or No Assurance) Work Underway / Major actions commissioned Legacy has b increasing).
-A next meeting Funds Develo Baseline data indicators is et previously committed initiatives once the Fred and Ann Green een spent (with income from dividends reducing and costs A list of these pre-commitments and costs to be provided at the g.
-This may mean changing the criteria for bids to the Charitable opment Committee (Partial assurance) a on which to calculate incremental progress on key performance missing but being worked on (Partial assurance) r for the charity is required (No assurance) rationalising the named funds had commenced Re-tender for investment advisers: suggestions were made on items for inclusion, particularly 'green' energy and other eco-friendly companies, including considering duties as an anchor institution Significant or Full Assurances Decision ns Made 2022/23 ann Noted the au Report) give March 2023 Governor ob "well-run" m servers reported that they were happy with the business of the eeting (Full assurance) Charitable Funds policies is in line with existing DBTH policies of the Charity, including key perform agreements (SLAs), financial plans, a of consolidation and these elements 'Soft launch' of a new appeal to prov cknowledging that 2024/25 will be a y eve
+Charitable Funds Committee - Chai r's Highlight Report to Trust Board Subject: Charitable Funds Committee Meeting Board Date: March 2024 Prepared By: Hazel Brand, Committee Chair & Non-executive Director Bould Bate.
+March 2021 Approved By: Committee Members Presented By: Hazel Brand, Committee Chair & Non-executive Director Purpose The paper summarises the key highlights from the Charitable Fu nds Committee meeting held on 7 March 2024 Matters of Concern (Partial or No Assurance) Work Underway / Major actions commissioned Ability to meet previously committed initiatives once the Fred and Ann Green Legacy has been spent (with income from dividends reducing and costs increasing).
+A list of these pre-commitments and costs to be provided at the next meeting.
+This may mean changing the criteria for bids to the Charitable Funds Development Committee (Partial assurance) Baseline data on which to calculate incremental progress on key performance indicators is missing but being worked on (Partial assurance) A risk register for the charity is required (No assurance) rationalising the named funds had commenced Re-tender for investment advisers: suggestions were made on items for inclusion, particularly 'green' energy and other eco-friendly companies, including considering duties as an anchor institution Significant or Full Assurances Decisions Made 2022/23 ann Noted the au Report) give March 2023 Governor ob "well-run" m servers reported that they were happy with the business of the leeting (Full assurance) Charitable Funds policies is in line with existing DBTH policies Approved the paper by Doncaster &amp; Bassetlaw Health Services on its runni of the Charity, including key performance indicators (KPIs), service level agreements (SLAs), financial plans, acknowledging that 2024/25 will be a y of consolidation and these elements will be kept under review 'Soft launch' of a new appeal to provide equipment for the new Bassetlaw Emergency Village, including children and vulnerable adults, has gone live eve